top of page

 LOGLINE

-After losing his job and his relationship, a man in the midst of an identity crisis travels alone to the Atacama Desert in search of silence and answers.
+After losing his job and his relationship, a man in the midst of an identity crisis travels alone to the Atacama Desert in search of clarity and answers.

-Among strangers and a quietly singular Chilean couple, he discovers that what truly matters is often beyond sight.
+Among strangers and a quietly singular Chilean couple, he discovers that what matters most is often beyond sight.

 SYNOPSIS